EyasuTeshome/shifttracker/orientation/what-happens-if-plagiarism-is-detected.md

 ### What happens if you are flagged for plagiarism for the second time?

-You only get a second chance if we find you have plagiarized for the first time, because we know students are learning and mistakes can be part of the learning process.

-However, if you plagiarize for the second time, and do not have a valid explanation for the similarity of your code, **you will be removed from the program without the chance to redo the assignment.**
+If you plagiarize for the second time, and do not have a valid explanation for the similarity of your code,Â **you will be removed from the program without the chance to redo the assignment.**